When Should You Bring Your Succulents Inside?

 If your succulent has any dead or dying leaves when you bring it inside, prune them away.
 This will help the plant focus its energy on new growth.

-Be sure to remove all of the foliage that is brown and dry at this time as well.
+Be sure to remove all the brown and dry foliage now.

-Removing the leaves will help your succulent make its transition when brought inside for winter.
+Removing the leaves will help your succulent transition when brought inside for winter.

 Before you bring your succulent inside, check it for any signs of pest infestations or diseases.